jamesowers-roo/python-package-example/README.md

 # 1. Clone this repo
 git_home=$HOME/git  # this is the directory to clone the repo into, change this to wherever you like mkdir -p ${git_home}
-repo_name=roo-python-package-example  # change this to the name of your repo repo_path=${git_home}/${repo_name}
+repo_name=python-package-example  # change this to the name of your repo repo_path=${git_home}/${repo_name}
 git clone git@github.com:jamesowers-roo/${repo_name}.git $repo_path